solana-labs/solana/book/src/cli.md

 // Return
 {signature: <TX_SIGNATURE>, processId: <PROCESS_ID>}
 ```
 *`require-timestamp-from` is optional.
-If not provided, the transaction will expect a timestamp signed by this wallet's secret key*
+If not provided, the transaction will expect a timestamp signed by this wallet's private key*

 #### Authorized Transfer